-Now, in year 51 of their marriage, when Larry and Judy reflect on some of the toughest times of life, they are quick to credit their strong relationship as one of the keys that has seen them through.
+When we talked, in year 51 of their marriage, Larry and Judy reflected on some of the toughest times of life, but they were quick to credit their strong relationship as one of the keys that has seen them through.

-Smiling back, Judy adds, “And we have always been best friends and could talk about everything.
+Smiling back, Judy added, “And we have always been best friends and could talk about everything.
 From the earliest days we shared the same values and faith.”

 Commitment.
 Friendship.
 Communication.
 Shared values and faith.
 These are essential qualities that make marriages thrive in the better times and survive in the worse times.

 But I always hope that they will be wise to understand that, in addition to God’s law binding their marriage, they must live by His laws that bind all good relationships.
-When you see happy marriages, you will see these laws governing them.
+When you see happy marriages, you will see these principles of marriage governing them.